Training Advice

 The basics

-• Ride lots!
 Nothing can replace the sheer volume of miles ridden for building up endurance.
 If you have a heavier winter bike, ride that as much as possible: when you get back onto your lighter bike, you will fly!
-Do interval sessions occasionally to vary your training.
-If riding the same roads regularly, vary gears used; either to build up leg ‘souplesse’ by spinning low gears, or to build up strength by pushing a larger gear.
-(Careful not to damage knees though, by pushing too hard.)
+Do interval sessions occasionally to vary your training and if you’re riding the same roads regularly, remember you can vary the gears you use to build up leg speed (low gears), or to build up strength (larger gears – careful not to damage knees though, by pushing too hard).

 The Long Rides